 But as the phase where recovery is not only possible — but achievable.

-Addiction aftercare is delivered through structured, long-term recovery pathways — including our Concierge Continuum programs .
+Addiction aftercare is delivered through structured, long-term recovery pathways — including transition into the Recovery Matters Alumni Network™.